aviflax/fc4/docs/methodology/authoring_workflow.md

 1. Cut the diagram source from the SE YAML textarea into your clipboard
 1. Switch back to your editor, paste the diagram source into the YAML file buffer, and save the file
 1. fc4-tool will see that the YAML file has changed, and will process it as described above
-   1. Of note, as described in [The Toolset](toolset.md), the processing includes “snapping” the elements and vertices of a diagram to a virtual grid, which has the effect of precisely aligning elements that had been only roughly aligned
+   1. NB: the processing includes [snapping][snapping] the elements and vertices of a diagram to a virtual grid, which has the effect of precisely aligning elements that had been only roughly aligned

 Here’s a screenshot of Structurizr Express: